Joy-it-code/helm-web-app-3/README.md

 ### Install Kubernetes CLI (kubectl):

-This tool lets you interact with your Kubernetes cluster.
+This tool helps to interact with your Kubernetes cluster.

 ```
 sudo apt update